alexwang9808/NLP-music-parser/README.md

 ------------------------------------------------------------

 1. Data Collection
-    - Acquired a dataset of 57,650 songs from Spotify Million Song Dataset on Kaggle.
+    - Acquired a dataset of 57,650 songs from Spotify Million Song Dataset (https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset).
     - Each song was preprocessed to generate vector embeddings and sentiment metadata, which were stored in a Pinecone vector database.
 2. Song searching through Genius API
     - We used the Genius API to retrieve up to 10 matching results based on a user-inputted song name.